mikaelpatel/Cosa/README.md

 ---------

 Cosa is an object-oriented platform for Arduino.
 It replaces the Arduino and Wiring library with a large set of integrated classes that support the full range of AVR/ATmega/ATtiny internal hardware modules; all pin modes, Digital, and Analog Pins, External and Pin Change Interrupts, Analog Comparator, PWM, Watchdog, Timer0 (RTC), Timer1 (Servo/Tone/VWI), UART, USI, SPI, TWI and EEPROM.

 Sketches using Cosa may be built with the Arduino IDE or with the built-in command line support.

 More details are available in [doc](./doc) and [install](./doc/02-install.md).

+Please note that Cosa is not an Arduino core; Cosa does not implement the Arduino functions.

 Cosa API
 --------